Who's Really Behind the Computer Screen?

 We use these devices to speak up and speak out.
 We say things to and about others we wouldn't dare say face to face or person to person.
 So I ask you again, who's behind the screen?

-Other instances exist where we have some prior to their surgery were happily married and are still with their spouses.
-Of course you have those that significant others are no longer with them for different reasons.
+Other instances exist where some, prior to their surgery, were happily married and are still with their spouses.
+Of course, you have those whose significant others are no longer with them for different reasons.

-Many of us practically live on the computer, I wonder why?
+Many of us practically live on the computer.
+I wonder why?
 Yet some claim to have such a wonderful life.
-Some have been ostomates for years and or were born with a problem or problems that in turn left them in the current condition.
+Some have been ostomates for years or were born with a problem or problems that in turn left them in their current condition.

 We seem to come back to the question, who's behind the screen?